samumantha/puhti_python_example/README.md

 # Python Puhti examples

 Four different job styles: interactive, serial, array and parallel.
-For parallel jobs there are 3 options with different Python libraries: `multiprocessing`, `joblib` and `dask`.
+For parallel jobs there are multiple options with different Python libraries.
+We'll have a look at using `dask`.

 Interactive:  developing your scripts,  limited test data.
 Computationally more demanding analysis: use Puhti's batch system for requesting the resources and running your scripts.

 ## Example case

 Calculate NDVI (Normalized Difference Vegetation Index) from the Sentinel2 satellite image's red and near infrared bands.
-The reading, writing and calculation of NDVI are identical in all examples (except in Dask example) and only the method of parallelisation changes (the code in the main function).

 Basic idea behind the script is to:

-- Find red and near infrared channels of Sentinel L2A products from its `SAFE` folder and open the `jp2` files.
+- Find red and near infrared channels of Sentinel L2A products from its `SAFE` folder and open the `jp2` files. -> `readImage`
-- Read the data as `numpy` array with `rasterio`, scale the values to reflectance values and calculate NDVI index.
+- Read the data as `numpy` array with `rasterio`, scale the values to reflectance values and calculate NDVI index. -> `calculateNDVI`
-- Save output as GeoTiff with `rasterio`.
+- Save output as GeoTiff with `rasterio`. -> `saveImage`

 Files: